natural gas cost per therm

 • Updated:

-What Is the Average Cost Per Therm of Natural Gas?
+Average Natural Gas Cost Per Therm

 Natural gas is a common power choice for many American homes.
-It’s versatile, running appliances like clothes dryers, hot water heaters, stoves and ovens.
+It’s versatile, running appliances like clothes dryers, hot water heaters, stoves, and ovens.
 Many homes rely on natural gas for heating and cooling as well.
 And it emits less than half the carbon dioxide as coal, making natural gas a clean-burning fossil fuel.
-Many people aren’t aware of how power companies price and bill for natural gas.
-Yet you will likely see natural gas cost per therm among the most common terms.
-Here’s an explanation that will help you understand your bill and usage.
+Learn more about what natural gas is here.

 What is a therm of natural gas?

-A Btu measures the heat value of natural gas.
-It’s short for British thermal unit, which is the amount of heat you need to increase the temperature of 1 pound of water 1 degree Fahrenheit.
+A BTU measures the heat value of an energy source.
+It’s short for British thermal unit, which is the amount of heat it takes to raise the temperature of 1 pound of water by 1 degree Fahrenheit.
+A natural gas therm is equal to 100,000 BTU.

-Ccf is short for one hundred cubic feet (C is the Roman numeral for 100).
-Ccf measures the quantity, or volume, of natural gas.
+CCF is short for one hundred cubic feet (C is the Roman numeral for 100).
+CCF measures the quantity, or volume, of natural gas.

-In 2018, the annual average heat content of natural gas in the United States was 1,036 Btu per cubic foot.
-So, on average across the country, 1 Ccf (or 100 cubic feet) of natural gas was 103,600 Btu, or 1.036 therms.
+The annual average heat content of natural gas in the United States is 1,036 BTU per cubic foot according to 2022 statistics.
+The heat value of 100 cubic feet of natural gas varies slightly by location, however it averages out to 1.036 therms.

 what is a therm